uk visa enquiry

 What Is Discretionary Leave to Remain?

 Discretionary leave to remain in the UK is granted to people who are able to prove to the Home Office that their circumstances are compelling on compassionate grounds or are such that they can be granted leave outside the immigration rules.
-This can only be approved by the Secretary of State.
+It does not mean that your circumstances must be unique.

-A person can apply for discretionary leave to remain via Article 8 of the European Convention on Human Rights (ECHR), through the argument that his or her removal from the UK will result in a breach of the obligation.
+A person can apply for discretionary leave to remain via Article 8 of the European Convention on Human Rights (ECHR), through the argument that his or her removal from the UK will result in a breach of the obligation, for example you are caring for a British citizen who is on their last leg of life.
+Discretionary leave to remain can also be granted in cases of Article 3 claims on the basis that -

 A person can leave the UK at any time under Discretionary Leave to Remain as there are no travel restrictions.

-For an initial application for discretionary leave, the FLR (O) application form is required.
+For an initial application for discretionary leave, the FLR (HRO) application form is required.

 How Many Years is Discretionary Leave?